 In theory, IVRs are supposed to help customers find the information they need without waiting in a queue to speak with an agent.
 The reality is that most consumers think IVRs ruin the customer experience, and those feelings haven’t changed much in almost 30 years.

-Solution: Automate communications and improve self-service tools
+Solution: Automate call centre communications and improve self-service tools with IVR

 Companies can improve customer satisfaction by automating communications to provide answers to common questions.
 This could be in the form of SMS messages notifying a customer when a delivery is scheduled.
 Or for customers who prefer calls, use Interactive Voice Messaging (IVM) to let customers know when a bill is due and give them self-service options to pay without needing to speak with an agent.